rtayek/chief/readme-chief.txt

 so fs1 is working again. lets check fs2. both of these are the same. all they do is invoke gradle scripts. this is what we want.

-try running docker from command line.
+try running docker from command line. we can spin up the same image more than once with a different name. so python runs fine in a container.

 build test deploy train audit

+let's trigger another pipeline - trivial - done. investigate aggregate the downstream test results

+gradle python? maybe venv's

+looks like travis ci is it's own thing. maybe look at jervis?

+how about gradle ci? found http://stehno.com/gradle-site/asciidoc/html5/ not sure what this is.